 By the time Roger Moore took over the mantle as “00-’70s”, the turtleneck sweater had been trending for decades as a fresh alternative to ties.
 Beginning with its association with beatniks and “sweater girls” in the ’50s, the turtleneck gradually went mainstream until exploding in popularity when Steve McQueen sported one as Lt.
 Frank Bullitt in 1968.

-Known as a “polo neck” or “roll-neck” among the Brits, the turtleneck eased its way into the Bond series in the form of shorter polo necks in the three preceding Bond outings – You Only Live Twice, On Her Majesty’s Secret Service, and Diamonds are Forever – before the costumers decided to go all out and place their new 007, Roger Moore, in a black jumper with a full turtleneck collar that rolled over to totally cover his neck.
+Also known as a “polo neck” or “roll-neck”, the turtleneck eased its way into the Bond series in the form of shorter polo necks in the three preceding Bond outings—You Only Live Twice, On Her Majesty’s Secret Service, and Diamonds are Forever—before the costumers decided to go all out and place their new 007, Roger Moore, in a black jumper with a full turtleneck collar that rolled over to totally cover his neck.
 (In that context, the “roll-neck” appellation probably makes the most sense for this type of collar.)

-Bond’s black knit turtleneck jumper is comfortably lightweight for the jungle atmosphere, although it appears to be a warmer material like merino wool.
+Tucked into his trousers, Bond’s black knit turtleneck jumper is comfortably lightweight for the jungle atmosphere, although it appears to be a warmer material like merino wool.
 (I still wouldn’t rule out cotton, though.)
-The cuffs have extended ribbing to allow them to be folded back over the wrist without having to sacrifice the sleeve’s integrity by rolling them up (which that asshole Kananga does anyway before drawing Bond’s blood!)
-His jumper is tucked into his trousers.
+The cuffs have extended ribbing to allow them to be folded back over the wrist without having to sacrifice the sleeve’s integrity by rolling them up… which that jerk Kananga does anyway before drawing Bond’s blood!

 Bond may have been better served tactically if he had forgone the then-fashionable flared bottoms, but his rescue mission involved a very beautiful woman so 007 would want to look as stylish as possible.
 The corny flared bottoms are somewhat thankfully offset by the trousers’ high rise on Roger Moore’s already tall 6’1″ frame.